bloodstiller/bloodstiller.com/content/Walkthroughs/Manager-box.md

 5. If everything looks good (and why wouldn't it?), the system hands us a Kerberos Ticket Granting Ticket (`TGT`) for that account.

 6. Boom!
 We now have a TGT for a high-privileged account.
 We can use this ticket to access resources and wreak havoc with admin privileges.
-    -   **Note**: Certipy extracts this the admin hash from TGT and presents us with it as well as saving the TGT as a `.cacche` file so we can then perform PTT attacks from the comfort of our attack box.
+    -   +Note+: Certipy extracts this the admin hash from TGT and presents us with it as well as saving the TGT as a `.cacche` file so we can then perform PTT attacks from the comfort of our attack box.

 <!--listend-->